 Marie-Louise Coleiro Preca served as the ninth President of the Republic of Malta from 2014-19.
 While President, she established a number of entities to nurture dialogue and to foster unity and a culture of positive peace among people, including the “President’s Foundation for the Wellbeing of Society”, “Corporate Citizenship for Responsible Enterprises” (CORE) and “Empower”, a platform of women's organizations coming together under one umbrella to secure a stronger voice in the debate for equality and to inspire women and girls to take on leadership roles.

 Hai was trained as an actuary in the United Kingdom and has some 20 years of international experience in FTSE100 companies.
 She has a BA in actuarial science and MSc in actuarial management from CASS Business School in London and EMBA from INSEAD and Tsinghua University.

 Watch the video of Hai's appointment as UNIDO Goodwill Ambassador here.

 Peshkova is an Executive Board Member and Expert Council Member of the Committee on Women Entrepreneurship Development of the Russian non-governmental organization for small and medium business “OPORA RUSSIA”.
-Furthermore she is President of the Public Diplomacy Foundation “Women’ View” and Executive Director of the Women’s Entrepreneurship Development Center.
+Furthermore she is President of the Public Diplomacy Foundation “Women’ View” and Executive Director of the Women’s Entrepreneurship Development Centre.